The Study

 Claims (10)

-When you lift weights until you can't anymore, you build similar muscle size no matter how heavy the weights are, but lifting heavier weights makes you stronger and faster at moving them than lighter weights.
+When you lift weights until you can't anymore, you build about the same muscle size no matter how many reps you do, but doing more reps makes you stronger than doing fewer reps.

 If you lift weights until you can’t do another rep, your muscles will grow about the same no matter how heavy the weights are—but you’ll get stronger faster if you lift heavier weights.